fragcolor-xyz/shards/docs/docs/learn/shards/coding-with-shards.md

 In code form, parameters are defined by the user within the brackets of the shard itself, after the shard's name.
 The above examples will appear as `5 (Math.Add 1)` and `5 (Math.Add 3)` in code.

 Some shards have multiple parameters.
-When specifying values for multiple parameters, you will have to prepend your values with the parameter they are for.
+When specifying values for multiple parameters, you will have to prepend your values with the parameter they are for if some parameters are skipped.

-For example, the `Repeat` shard has four parameters: `Action`, `Times`, `Forever`, `Until`.
+Let us take a look at the `Repeat` shard which has four parameters: `Action`, `Times`, `Forever`, `Until`.

 We can utilize the `Repeat` shard with its different parameters as shown: